leta199/Linear-Regression/README.md

 [INSERT GRAPH OF RESIDUALS]

 ## FINANCE APPLICATION
-To identify how well my model works, it was used on real life data from the Securitites and Exchange Commission.
+To identify how well the model works, it was used on real life data from the Securitites and Exchange Commission.

 ### Data
 https://catalog.data.gov/dataset/summary-metrics-by-decile-and-quartile